Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 If you only have access to a Chromebook, please speak with me as soon as possible.
 {{% /notice %}}

-### Student Workload

-{{% notice info %}}
-This is a 4-credit course, meaning that by federal guidelines, you should be spending about 9 hours per week on this course outside of class.
-{{% /notice %}}

 ### Attendance

-I will not be taking attendance in this course, and you do not need to inform me when you will be absent.
-If you are sick, please stay home.
+I will not be taking attendance in this course, and you do not need to inform me when you will be absent. **If you are sick, please stay home.** Given the standards based grading system (discussed below), no single class, assignment, or even exam will break your grade.
 That said, I expect students to be present when possible.
 It will be very difficult to keep up with course material without consistent attendance.

 If you miss a class, you should contact a peer to discuss what was missed, and check the course reader website for any upcoming deadlines.
 I won't have the capacity this semester to re-deliver missed material in office hours.